Occidental Mindoro State University: Expansion within San Jose

 In the year 2000, by virtue of Republic Act 8760 (also known as the General Appropriations Act) significant reforms were brought about in the educational system, specifically to OMSC.
 It became the host to CHED-supervised institutions in the province, namely the Occidental Mindoro Polytechnic College (OMPC) in Murtha, San Jose, Occidental Mindoro and the Pedro T. Mendiola Sr. Memorial Technological and Polytechnic College in Brgy.
 Bagong Sikat, San Jose, Occidental Mindoro.
 With the integration, OMPC became known as the OMSC-OMPC Campus, while the PTMSMTPC was renamed to OMSC-PTMSMTPC and is now situated at the Labangan Campus.

 After 15 years of sterling and dedicated service to the Institution, Sofronio S. Sanqui, the second college president, retired.
 He was replaced by Arnold N. Venturina, when the Board of Trustees of the College elected him on 11 September 2009.
 With the change of administration, several significant changes in the programs and policies of the college were also enforced.

 Three months to Venturina's presidency, President Gloria Macapagal-Arroyo signed RA 9747, also known as an “Act Renaming Occidental Mindoro National College as the Occidental Mindoro State College”, on 10 November 2009, whose principal sponsor was Congresswoman and Deputy Speaker, Amelita C. Villarosa.

 On 1 May 2010, the college was conferred the “San Jose Builders Award (Education Sector)" by the San Jose Centennial Commission.
 This was in recognition of its significant contributions to the progress and development of the town of San Jose.

+The College of Arts, Sciences, and Technology

+The College of Arts, Sciences, and Technology, a learning and research institute at Occidental Mindoro State College, is led by College Dean Joselito D. Aguid, a Rector of Dynamic Theological Seminary.